thedatalass/CoffeeRust/README.md

 Four new datasets found in 2018 changed scope of original 2017 project

-__Problem__: Predict future weekly rust % amounts in Brasil using machine learning techniques with temperature, rain, production and futures variables.
+__Problem__: Predict future weekly rust % amounts at the country-level in Brasil using machine learning techniques with temperature, rain, production and futures variables.

 __Data__ : New curated dataset has 1584 weekly Observations (5 times original dataset) for Brasil from January 1, 1991-July 30, 2018.
 Input features are temperature, rain, production and futures.
 Target output is rust (by week in % of coverage on coffee plant).